 Winter driving can be tough on the nerves, and even tougher on your insurance premiums if you don’t drive carefully.
-With three dealerships located across Edmonton, and serving surrounding areas like Spruce Grove, St. Albert, Sherwood Park, and Mill Woods, the staff at Go Nissan has first-hand experience tackling Albertan winters—because they do it every day too.
+With two dealerships located across Edmonton, and serving surrounding areas like Spruce Grove, St. Albert, Sherwood Park, and Mill Woods, the staff at Go Nissan has first-hand experience tackling Albertan winters—because they do it every day too.
 That’s why Go Nissan compiled a handy list of helpful winter driving tips, to make this difficult driving season more bearable and, hopefully, accident-free.
 Don’t forget to buckle up, while we look at the ways you can make your winter commute safer and less stressful.

 How to prepare for winter

 Perhaps the easiest way to stay safe on the road this winter is to properly prepare your Nissan.
 While Go Nissan’s extensive inventory of Nissan vehicles features the brand’s wide range of safety features—including Intelligent All-Wheel Drive—there are a few precautions you can and should take to ensure your Nissan is winter-ready.
 They include, but aren’t limited to: